jni/git-tutorial/main.md

 different people work on different sections of the paper, Git will be able to merge the two versions together to update both sections.

+## Repositories

+The `.git` directory that we have mentioned is known as the _repository_, or repo for short.
+It contains all your past history, including the actual data, the hashes of the data, dates and authors of changes, and tags and branches.

+Once upon a time, before git was invented, repositories were always in a central location such as your department's main computing server.
+(The most popular version control system before git, Subversion, followed this model.)
+This made sharing of access unnecessarily cumbersome: you had to be very careful whom you allowed to commit changes to the repository, and you couldn't access the repository without an internet connection and sometimes a VPN.

+In git, repositories can be replicated, either in full or in part, as many times as necessary.
+Git hashes enable this: since every version has a commit hash that is practically guaranteed to be unique, as well as one or more _parent_ commits that are also hashed, it is trivially easy to reason about duplicated versions of the history.

+In addition to enabling backups, this also helps with collaboration, but adds an extra layer that you need to consider when using git: in addition to your repository in `.git` and your working copy, there are also "clone" repositories, also called "forks".
+These are useful for backups and to collaborate with others.

+While we *commit to* a repo from a working copy, and we *check out* to a working copy from a repo, we *push to* a fork from our repo, or *fetch from* a fork to our repo.

 # Working with Git

  - checkouts, commits, sprouting.